Tisha Campbell: Acting

 Campbell's first television appearance was at the age of six, in an episode in 1974 of the PBS show The Big Blue Marble.
 As a child, she won many talent shows, going on to appear in such children's programs as Kids Are People Too, Unicorn Tales (played lead Daisy Bunsen in episode, The Magnificent Major), and Captain Kangaroo.
-At age 17, she performed in the musical feature film, Little Shop of Horrors as Chiffon, one of The Supremes-like girl group Greek Chorus, along with future Martin co-star & best friend, Tichina Arnold.
+At age 17, she performed in the musical feature film, Little Shop of Horrors as Chiffon, one of The Supremes-like girl group Greek Chorus, along with future Martin co-star and best friend, Tichina Arnold.

-After graduating from the Arts High School in Newark, she moved to Hollywood, where she became a star on the short lived NBC musical comedy-drama series, Rags to Riches (1987–88).
+After graduating from the Arts High School in Newark, she moved to Hollywood, where she became a star on the NBC musical comedy-drama series, Rags to Riches (1987–88).
 She later starred in the musical comedy drama film School Daze, directed by Spike Lee, as Jane Toussaint.

-In 1989, Campbell costarred in the crime film Rooftops, and the following year starred alongside Eddie Murphy in the action comedy Another 48 Hrs..
-She later appeared in an supporting role in the 1992 romantic comedy Boomerang, also starring Murphy.
+In 1989, Campbell costarred in the crime film Rooftops.
+The following year, she starred alongside Eddie Murphy in the action comedy Another 48 Hrs..
+She later appeared in a supporting role in the 1992 romantic comedy Boomerang, also starring Murphy.
 Her most notable film credit is 1990 comedy House Party for which she received Independent Spirit Award for Best Supporting Female nomination.
 She later co starred in its two sequels; House Party 2 (1991), and House Party 3 (1994).
 In 1997, she received her star billed role in the Trimark Pictures' comedy film Sprung.
 She later had the leading role in the independent drama film The Last Place on Earth (2002), and appeared in Kevin Smith's sex comedy film Zack and Miri Make a Porno (2008) playing the acerbic wife of Craig Robinson's character.